vtexdocs/dev-portal-content/docs/guides/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-5-definingstyles.md

 Your website’s visual style is fundamental to building your store’s identity.

-Once you understand what blocks and templates are and how they render interface components, it's time to learn how to customize them.
+Once you understand what blocks and templates are and how they render interface components, it is time to learn how to customize them.

 The Store Theme will allow you to: